-All staff will be made aware of our school's unauthorised absence and children missing from education procedures.
+All staff will be made aware of our school's unauthorised absence and children missing from education/children absent from education procedures.

-We will provide opportunities for pupils to develop skills, concepts, attitudes and knowledge that promote their safety and well-being.
+We will provide opportunities for children to develop skills, concepts, attitudes and knowledge that promote their safety and well-being.